 Ritalin addiction, and addiction of any kind, can be hard to overcome on your own.
-Just know that you don’t need to fight this battle on your own, there are resources and people out there who are willing to help.
-Contact your local rehabilitation center/specialist and get the help you need.
+Just know that you don’t need to fight this battle on your own, there are recovery resources and people out there who are willing to help.
+Contact your local Phoenix rehab center/specialist and get the help you need.
 It’s okay to not be okay!

 What is Ritalin?

 Ritalin is a prescription medication that gained popularity in the 1990s due to the abuse surrounding it.
 It is a Schedule II drug because it has high potential for abuse.
 This drug is a stimulant that affects the central nervous system.
 It is what’s known as methylphenidate, which is usually prescribed to people who have ADHD or narcolepsy.
 It has very similar effects and medical uses to amphetamines, which are usually prescribed to help treat ADD.
 This drug has legitimate medical uses, but it can easily be abused.

 As we mentioned, Ritalin is a drug that stimulates the central nervous system.
 The drug’s medical purpose is to assist in calming the central nervous system for people suffering from ADD, ADHD, or narcolepsy.
 This way, a person can become more alert and focused during their everyday life.
 It has a sort of calming effect on individuals who use it, allowing them to focus without attention problems.
 This drug, if taken for intended use, can be extremely helpful for individuals struggling with these disorders.
 However, the focus that comes along with the drug has become desireable to people who do not have these disorders, resulting in widespread Ritalin abuse.